ThorstenEdler/GettingandCleaningDataCoursera/README.md

 runs R console

+change to wd

-start script with source ("run_analysis.R")
+start script with source("run_analysis.R")

-you will find the output files "tidy_data" and "tidy_data_plus" in your wd
+you will find the output files "tidy_data.txt" and "tidy_data_plus.txt" in your wd

 the script is more or less its own documentation.